 On the property bar, type percentage values in the Scale boxes and click Apply.

-Scale an editable area while preserving the ratio of width and

-Click the Maintain ratio button 🔒 on the property bar.
+Scale an editable area while preserving the ratio of width and height Click the Maintain ratio button on the property bar.

-Hold down Shift as you drag a corner handle.
+Scale an editable area from the center Hold down Shift as you drag a corner handle.